 improve by discarding older, less successful interpretations.

-picture the progress of science as an inward spiral toward the truth.
+You can picture the progress of science as an inward spiral toward

-Of course, some scientific results are vastly better established than others,
+Of course, some scientific results are much better established than others,

 so there is a huge range of validity throughout the scientific literature

 Here is a simple, practical measure of the validity of the most

 If our scientific understanding of nature was seriously flawed, then

 most of our technology would simply not work.
 The validity of